 Industrial Engineering applies technology to optimize processes.
 Think manufacturing efficiency, supply chain design, automation implementation, and quality systems.
 If you enjoy figuring out how to make complex operations run better, this field might suit you.

-The DHET’s critical skills list includes Industrial Engineers, and manufacturing companies struggle to find qualified people.
-South Africa’s push toward reindustrialization means more opportunities in this field over the next decade, particularly around the automotive sector and food processing industries.
+Industrial Engineers are on the DHET’s critical skills list, and manufacturing companies are really struggling to find qualified people right now.
+With South Africa pushing toward reindustrialization, there are going to be way more opportunities in this field over the next ten years—especially around the automotive sector and food processing industries.

-Graduates work as Process Engineers, Logistics Systems Designers, or Operations Managers.
-These roles pay well because improving efficiency by even small percentages can save companies millions of rand annually.
+People who graduate with this degree typically work as Process Engineers, Logistics Systems Designers, or Operations Managers.
+These jobs pay really well because when you can improve efficiency by even just a few percentage points, you’re potentially saving companies millions of rands every year.

 7. Higher Certificate in Information Technology